Michelle12188/unity-mobile-toast-plugin/README.md

 # unity-mobile-toast-plugin
 Simple plugin for Android that allows you to use the native Android Toast class in your games.

+Note: * I am not personally supporting this plugin, if you want to contribute let me know.

 ## Set up